Juluka: History

 At the age of 14, Clegg met Zulu street musician Charlie Mzila, who taught him Zulu music and dancing over the following two years.
-In 1969 Johnny Clegg and Sipho Mchunu met in Johannesburg when young sipho went there to find work.
+In 1969 Johnny Clegg and Sipho Mchunu met in Johannesburg when young Sipho went there to find work.
 The 18-year-old Mchunu challenged the 16-year-old Clegg to a guitar contest, and the two became friends.
 Soon, they were performing together on the streets and in what few other unofficial venues a multi-racial band could safely play in under apartheid.
 They were forced to keep a low profile and their success came from word of mouth instead of through traditional publicity.
-Clegg himself was arrested and beaten up by the police on several occasions for his activities and also for the band's lyrics.
+Clegg himself was arrested and beaten up by the police on several occasions for his activities, and also for the band's lyrics.
 For some commentators, Juluka was the band that had the greatest success in challenging the racial separateness of Apartheid.
-When performing, both black and white band members would appear on stage in traditional Zulu dress and perform the traditional Zulu war dance together while singing in Zulu and English.
+When performing, both black and white band members would appear on stage in traditional Zulu dress and perform the traditional Zulu dance together while singing in Zulu and English.